alxwuz/11SE_Task-2/PROJECT_DOCUMENTATION.md

 2. **Analyse**

-The program works well, it just needs to be polished during the next sprints.
-Currently, the program can calculate the WPM, following the user case, and handling the input and output well.
+The program works very nicely, but it just needs to be polished during the next sprints.
+Currently, the program can calculate the WPM, follow the use case, and handle the input and output well.

 3. **Assess**

 The code structure is clear to read and analyse.
-The docstrings and comments show what the code is doing, and is structured well with lines seperating different parts of the code.
+The docstrings and comments show what the code is doing and is structured well with lines separating various parts of the code.
 The variables are named mostly correctly (there could be some changes in the future), and the code is optimised.

 4. **Explain**
 Since most of the core features have been made, there may be some bugs and features that need to be fixed/implemented (especially adding classes).
 One example of this could be finish adding an accuracy feature.
 The code could be optimised too, making the program more efficient.